kyldvs/dotfiles/README.md

 # Development

-Use nightly toolchain for development, mainly for more rustfmt features.
+Make sure nightly toolchain is available for more rustfmt options.

 ```
-rustup update nightly-aarch64-apple-darwin
-rustup default nightly
+rustup toolchain install nightly
 ```